-- 10.5 Approval is sought from this meeting for the use of £105,000 from the Budget Contingency Reserve to fund additional resource to ensure the Council delivers on the Fairness and Inclusion agenda, including additional project management on a number of matters including Rainbow City. - 10.6 Approval is sought from this meeting to transfer £200,000 into the Budget Contingency Reserve to support environmental works during 2021-2022.
+- 10.5 Approval is sought from this meeting for the use of £190,000 from the Budget Contingency Reserve to fund additional resources required to support a temporary expansion in recruitment processes across the Council. - 10.6 Approval is sought from this meeting for the use of £47,000 from the Budget Contingency Reserve to fund additional resources in the Information Governance Team to ensure continued statutory compliance.